uni-algo/uni-algo/README.md

 // This example demonstrates how to work directly with a range view.

 // 3 UTF-8 code points.
-These emojis use 1 code point.
-std::string str8 = "😺😼🙀";
+std::string str8 = "😺😼🙀"; // These emojis use 1 code point.

 // Make UTF-8 view from std::string
 auto view = uni::ranges::utf8_view{str8};